Particle approximations of the score and observed information matrix for parameter estimation in state space models with

 where,

 However, getting Monte Carlo estimates of $\nabla \log p(y_t|y_{1:t-1},\theta_t)$ is difficult due to using different values of $\theta$ at each iteration of the sequential Monte Carlo algorithm.
 Thus, following \cite{LeGland1997} and \cite{Poyiadjis2011}, we make a further approximation, and ignore the fact that $\theta$ changes with $t$.
-Thus we implement Algorithm \ref{alg6}, but updating $\theta_t$ at each iteration using the following approximation to this gradient:
+Instead we update $\theta_t$ at each iteration using the following approximation to this gradient: